beshu-tech/readonlyrest-docs/elasticsearch.md

 3. The HTTP stack in Elasticsearch parses the HTTP request
 4. The HTTP handler in Elasticsearch extracts the indices, action, request type and creates a `SearchRequest` \(internal Elasticsearch format\).
 5. The SearchRequest goes through the ACL \(access control list\), external systems like LDAP can be asynchronously queried, and an exit result is eventually produced.
-6. The exit result is used by the audit log serializer, to write a record to index and/or Elasticsearch log file
+6. The exit result is used by the audit event serializer, to write a record to index and/or Elasticsearch log file
 7. If no ACL block was matched, or if a `type: forbid` block was matched, ReadonlyREST does not forward the search request to the search engine, and creates an "unauthorized" HTTP response.
 8. In case the ACL matched an `type: allow` block, the request is forwarded to the search engine
 9. The Elasticsearch code creates a search response containing the results of the query